 This web page shows only a small excerpt of our Grindyle research.
-Another 141 words (10 lines of text) covering the years 1519 and 1583 are included under the topic Early Grindyle History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1519, 1583, 1536, 1537, 1538 and 1548 are included under the topic Early Grindyle History in all our PDF Extended History products and printed products wherever possible.

 Grindyle Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Grindyle has been recorded under many different variations, including Grindall, Grindal, Grindle, Grindell, Grindel and others.

 Early Notables of the Grindyle family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Grindyle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Grindyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grindyle family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Grindyle or a variant listed above: Edward Grindall who settle in Virginia in 1623; Edward Grindall settled in St. Christopher in 1635; Thomas Grindall settle in Virginia in 1639; William GRindall settled in Barbados in 1654.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.